Skidude88/Skidude88-G29-PS4-LoadCell-Arduino/README.md

 Note for the Arduino sketch file:

 The hx711.h library file details the .begin command having a gain parameter.
-If not specified a default is 128 on Channel A
+If not specified, a default of 128 is used : Channel A

 	  	// Initialize library with data output pin, clock input pin and gain factor.
 		// Channel selection is made by passing the appropriate gain: